PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Introduction

 $~$

-In 2017, \cite{rudy2017data} made a seminal contribution to PDE discovery when they introduced PDE-FIND: an algorithm that discovers a PDE from a grid of samples of a system response function, $u$.
-PDE-FIND assumes that the time derivative of $u$ occurs within the span of a set of \emph{library terms}, $f_1, \ldots, f_{M}$.
-Each library term is a function of $u$, along with its spatial partial derivatives.
-In most cases, each library term is the product of a combination of $u$ and its spatial partial derivatives.
-PDE-FIND uses finite difference techniques to approximate partial derivatives of $u$ and evaluate the library terms on a suitably specified grid.
-This engenders a system of linear equations,
+In 2017, \cite{rudy2017data} introduced \texttt{PDE-FIND}: an algorithm that discovers a hidden PDE from a grid of measurements of a system response function, $u$. \texttt{PDE-FIND} assumes the time derivative of $u$ can be expressed as a linear combination of \emph{library terms}, $f_1, \ldots, f_{M}$, each of which is a function of $u$ and its spatial partial derivatives.
+Generally, each library term is the product powers of $u$ and its spatial partial derivatives. \texttt{PDE-FIND} uses finite difference techniques to approximate partial derivatives of $u$ on a suitably specified spatiotemporal grid.
+It then uses these values to evaluate the library terms on the grid.
+This engenders a system of linear equations (with one equation for each grid point),

 where $\Theta(u)$ is a matrix whose $i,j$ element holds the value of the $j$th library term at the $i$th grid point, $U_t$ is a vector whose $i$th element holds the value of the time derivative of $u$ at the $i$th grid point, and $\xi$ is a vector of unknown coefficients.
-Finding a $\xi$ which satisfies equation \ref{eq:Rudy_System} reveals the PDE that governs $U$.
-In particular, $f_1 \xi_1 + \ldots + f_{M} \xi_M$ must approximately equal the time derivative of $u$.
-PDE-FIND determines $\xi$ using STRidge, which solves the $L^2$ penalized least-squares problem $\text{argmin}_{\xi}\{\|\Theta(u)\xi - U_{t}\|_2 + \beta \| \xi \|_{2} \}$ (where $\beta$ is a user-defined constant).
-It then eliminates every component of $\xi$ whose magnitude is smaller than a user defined threshold, $\alpha$.
-In their paper, \cite{rudy2017data} showed that PDE-FIND can identify several PDEs --- including Burgers' equation, the Korteweg–De Vries equation, and Schrodinger's equation --- directly from data.
+Finding a $\xi$ that satisfies equation \ref{eq:Rudy_System} reveals the hidden PDE that governs $U$:

+Where $D_{t} u$ denotes the time derivative of $u$. {\texttt{PDE-FIND} determines $\xi$ using STRidge, an iterative algorithm that begins by solving the $L^2$ penalized least-squares problem $\text{argmin}_{\xi}\{\|\Theta(u)\xi - U_{t}\|_2 + \beta \| \xi \|_{2} \}$ (where $\beta$ is a user-defined constant).
+This becomes the first candidate solution.
+In subsequent steps, given a candidate solution $\xi$, STRidge eliminates every component of $\xi$ whose magnitude is smaller than a user-defined threshold, $\alpha$, and then re-solves the $L^2$ minimized least squares problem using the remaining components.
+It repeats this process until the sequence of candidate solutions satisfies a user-specified convergence criterion.} In their paper, \cite{rudy2017data} showed that \texttt{PDE-FIND} can identify several hidden PDEs --- including Burgers' equation, the Korteweg–De Vries equation, and Schrodinger's equation --- directly from data.

 $~$